liyipeng-moon/PassiveViewing_in_ML/README.md

 install NIMH Monkey Logic at https://monkeylogic.nimh.nih.gov/

-modify your image vault in pv_userloop, load condition file in main menu and run! if you don't have a AO or OE connected to ML PC through a network switcher, please set DeviceFreeMode=1 in userloop function\
+If you are using AO, install instrument controll toolbox and jsonlab before running modify your image vault in pv_userloop, load condition file in main menu and run! if you don't have a AO or OE connected to ML PC through a network switcher, please set DeviceFreeMode=1 in userloop function\